 What makes this interesting is that this is apparently being evaluated on evidence that was very likely to have been provided by CrowdStrike:

-How did Crowdstrike's evidence not inform the FBI and Special Counsel of the real initial acquisition date of WikiLeaks' DNC emails?
+How did Crowdstrike's evidence not inform the FBI and Special Counsel of the real initial export date of WikiLeaks' DNC emails?

 Was the May 23, 2016 activity not recorded?

 Going back to the Netyksho indictment, we have also been told that Yermakov was searching for Powershell commands between the May 25 - June 1st period: